ggramlich26/BZ10_upgrade/README.md

 - V5: Brewing unit target temperature in °C (Numeric Input widget, values 0-110, step size 0.5)
 - V6: Distribution volume in ml (Numeric Input widget, values 1-200, step size 1, only integers allowed)
 - V7: Volume offset in ml.
 This makes up for the water going through the hx but not into the cup (Numeric Input widget, values 0-100, step size 1, only integers allowed)
-- V8: Boiler heater controller P parameter: This is not necessary for normal operation but used for initial tuning of your machine (Numeric Input widget, values 0.01-100, step size 0.05)
+- V8: Boiler heater controller P parameter: This is not necessary for normal operation but used for initial tuning of your machine (Numeric Input widget, values 0.01-100, step size 1)
-- V9: Boiler heater controller I parameter: This is not necessary for normal operation but used for initial tuning of your machine (Numeric Input widget, values 0.01-100, step size 0.05)
+- V9: Boiler heater controller I parameter: This is not necessary for normal operation but used for initial tuning of your machine (Numeric Input widget, values 0-100, step size 0.1)
-- V10: Boiler heater controller D parameter: This is not necessary for normal operation but used for initial tuning of your machine (Numeric Input widget, values 0.01-100, step size 0.05)
+- V10: Boiler heater controller D parameter: This is not necessary for normal operation but used for initial tuning of your machine (Numeric Input widget, values 0-100, step size 1)
-- V11: BU heater controller P parameter: This is not necessary for normal operation but used for initial tuning of your machine (Numeric Input widget, values 0.01-100, step size 0.05)
+- V11: BU heater controller P parameter: This is not necessary for normal operation but used for initial tuning of your machine (Numeric Input widget, values 0-100, step size 1)
-- V11: BU heater controller P parameter: This is not necessary for normal operation but used for initial tuning of your machine (Numeric Input widget, values 0.01-100, step size 0.05)
+- V12: BU heater controller I parameter: This is not necessary for normal operation but used for initial tuning of your machine (Numeric Input widget, values 0-100, step size 0.1)
-- V1: BU heater controller D parameter: This is not necessary for normal operation but used for initial tuning of your machine (Numeric Input widget, values 0.01-100, step size 0.05)
+- V13: BU heater controller D parameter: This is not necessary for normal operation but used for initial tuning of your machine (Numeric Input widget, values 0-100, step size 1)
 - V14: Preinfusion buildup time in s (Numeric Input widget, values 0-20, step size 1, fractions would be ok)
 - V15: Preinfusion wait time in s (Numeric Input widget, values 0-20, step size 1, fractions would be ok)
 - V16: Standby wakup timer: in s after midnight (use Blynk time widget, reset widget or set to 0:00 to disable) **Requirements:** In order for this to work, your machine needs to be connected to a WiFi network, Blynk needs to be enabled and you have to add the Real-time clock widget to your Blynk app.
 This allows your machine to retrieve the current time from the internet and calculate when it will need to wake up.